 Alternate exterior angles are pairs that appear outside the crossed lines and on different lines:

 When two lines are parallel, the transversal creates congruent alternate exterior angles.
-The theorem says:
+The Alternate Exterior Angles Theorem states that if a pair of parallel lines are cut by a transversal, then the alternate exterior angles are congruent.

 Here we have a new pair of lines, parallel and crossed by a transversal.
 We are not bothering to identify our parallel lines and transversal!
 We are jumping ahead to numbered angles.